davidtheclark/postcss-simple-mixin/README.md

 With these mixins at your disposal, you can **clone declarations from an abstract definition into any rule set that follows**.

 > **WARNING: DO NOT USE YET UNLESS YOU ARE CONTRIBUTING TO DEVELOPMENT.
 API WILL PROBABLY CHANGE.
-IT'S AT AN EXPERIMENTAL PHASE**
+IT'S AT AN EXPERIMENTAL PHASE.**

 ## Example Input-Output